raspberrypilearning/trained-vision-app/en/step_5.md

 ## Set up your game

 Your completed model now needs to be inserted into a desktop Python application to make a working game.
-A simple version of rock paper scissors, where the computer will use the player's guess to cheat, has been written for you to use.
+A simple version of rock, paper, scissors, where the computer will use the player's guess to cheat, has been written for you to use.
 You are focusing on the machinne learning aspects of the project.
 However, there is a lot of room to improve the game's interface.
 If you want to learn about how to do this, check out the [Getting started with GUIs](https://projects.raspberrypi.org/en/projects/getting-started-with-guis) project.
 You can also make changes to the computer's method of choosing whether to play 'rock', 'paper', or 'scissors', if you want to create a game where the player always wins, or where the computer chooses at random.

 First, you need to download and set up the starter file for the project.